genn-team/genn/userproject/HHVclampGA_project/README.txt

 --ftype: Sets the floating point precision of the model to either float or double (defaults to float)
 --gpu-device: Sets which GPU device to use for the simulation (defaults to -1 which picks automatically)
 --protocol: Which changes to apply during the run to the parameters of the "true cell" (defaults to -1 which makes no changes)
---num-pops: Number of neurons in the tracking population (defaults to 12)
+--num-pops: Number of neurons in the tracking population (defaults to 5000)
---total-time: Time in ms how long to run the simulation  (defaults to 200000ms)
+--total-time: Time in ms how long to run the simulation  (defaults to 1000 ms)

 An example invocation of generate_run is: